ajcborges/devsecops-tactical-workbook/docs/_source/00_setup.rst

 beyond the scope of this book.

 It is not necessary to install Python 3 locally, since we will contain Python and it's dependencies to an instance of Docker.
+For this reason, we will move to discussing containerization using Docker in the chapter following this one.

 Let's take a look at some of the other foundational environmental elements we need in place to be successful.